Popov72/TRN/README.md

 Cutscenes are the levels with a <img src="http://www.evpopov.com/resources/movie.png" width="24px"/> icon after the level name.

 You can browse local levels on your hard drive by browsing the **TRN.html** page.
+In this page, click on the **Select files** button and select an original TR level on your hard drive.

 Levels used in the web site linked above have been converted to a JSON format (used by threeJS) thanks to the **TRN.html** page (set the *makeJSON* variable to *true* in this page and browse it if you want to convert some TR levels to JSON format for your own use).